Online Taxation Changes: Fair or Balanced?

 US Internet Sales Tax

-For those familiar with the SCOTUS case, a tax nexus is created when the seller and buyer are located in the same state.
+For those unfamiliar with the SCOTUS case, a tax nexus is created when the seller and buyer are located in the same state.
 When a tax nexus is created, the buyer must collect and remit sales tax to the state.
-Depending on the state, the tax rate will either be based on the seller’s location (origin based) or the buyer’s location (destination based).

 Why is the status quo changing?

-The removal of anywhere from 5% to 10% for sales tax was a boon for e-commerce, but a thorn in the side of brick-and-mortar business everywhere because they believed they were at a competitive disadvantage.
+The removal of anywhere from 5 to 10 percent for sales tax was a boon for ecommerce, but a thorn in the side of brick-and-mortar business everywhere because they believed they were at a competitive disadvantage.

 However, when the economy deteriorated in the late 2000’s and budget holes became big enough to drive an armored truck through, state governments began to look for ways to increase tax revenues.
-At this point in time, e-commerce had grown to be a meaningful percentage of total retail (almost 5% and growth is expected; see fig. 1).
+At this point in time, ecommerce had grown to be a meaningful percentage of total retail (almost five percent and growth is expected; see fig. 1).

 Furthermore, the brick-and-mortar businesses competing with online business were upset by their perception that customers willfully shop online to avoid sales taxes (never mind that studies have dispelled this myth).

-When (not if) this happens, online stores may be required to collect & remit taxes for up to 50 different states, regardless of where the company is based.
+When (not if) this happens, online stores may be required to collect and remit taxes for up to 50 different states regardless of where the company is based.
 Their options are either cultivating an in-house tax department or integrating their e-store with solutions like Avalara or Vertex which automate sales tax collection and remittance.

 Electronic Software Delivery

-Therefore, software companies are more prepared for collecting internet sales tax, because of their heavy association with affiliates.
+Therefore, software companies may be obligated for collecting Internet sales when states establish that a tax nexus is created when affiliates with websites in one state link to the websites of out of state businesses.
 Laws have been changing for some time now, and software companies have been forced to either drop their affiliates in certain states or start collecting sales tax.